 - 31 Since 1 July 1983, the international certificate (international card) concerning the competence of pleasure-craft operators (Resolution No. 14, revised) has been issued in Hungary by the newly established General Inspectorate for Transport. - 32 Ireland accepts Resolution No. 40.
-The Irish Sailing Association (ISA) and International Yachtmaster Training (IYT) have been appointed approved bodies for the issuing of the International Certificate for Operators of Pleasure Craft (ICC) on behalf of the Department of Communications, Marine and Natural Resources.
-The chosen format of the international certificate will be annex 2.
+The Irish Sailing Association (ISA), International Yacht Training (IYT) and the Irish Waterski and Wakeboard Federation (IWWF) have been appointed approved bodies for the issuing of the International Certificate for Operators of Pleasure Craft (ICC) on behalf of the Department of Transport.
+The chosen format of the international certificate will be annex 3.
 The documents will only be issued if the requirements of annex 1 are satisfied.
+The procedure for the issue of the international certificate is subject to the following conditions:

+1. Certificates can only be issued to persons who hold a IYT certificate of competency and/or successfully completed the ICC assessments, in accordance with the methods approved by the Department of Transport

-The procedure for the issue of the international certificate is subject to the following conditions: - 1.
-Certificates can only be issued to Irish nationals or persons who have an Irish residential status. - 2.
-This Department may withdraw approval at any time and reserves the right to inspect the premises and monitor the delivery of courses at any reasonable time without prior notice. - 3.
-Any proposed changes to the syllabus or methods of assessment must be notified to the Marine Survey Office of the Department of Communications, Marine and Natural Resources. - 4.
-The training centre is responsible for ensuring that personnel meet the entry requirements for the training programme and other conditions for the issue of a certificate. - 5.
-All certificates must be numbered and be in sample form supplied only.
+2. This Department may withdraw approval at any time and reserves the right to inspect the premises and monitor the delivery of courses at any reasonable time without prior notice.

+3. Any proposed changes to the syllabus or methods of assessment must be notified to the Marine Survey Office of the Department of Transport.

+4. The training centre is responsible for ensuring that personnel meet the entry requirements for the training programme and other conditions for the issue of a certificate.

+5. All certificates must be numbered and be in sample form supplied only.
+Certificates are valid for pleasure craft not engaged in trade up to 24 meters in length and 80 gross tonnes.
 A central register of all certificates issued is to be maintained and a record kept for inspection.
 A list of all certificates issued with numbers, candidates full names and date of birth to be submitted the Chief Surveyor, Marine Survey Office in December each year.